veydantkatyal/churn-prediction/README.md

 # 🏦 Customer Churn Prediction using Multilayer Perceptron (MLP)

 ## 📚 Overview

-This project focuses on building a machine learning model using **Multilayer Perceptrons (MLP)** to predict customer churn for a business. **Customer churn** refers to the phenomenon where customers stop doing business with a company.
-By predicting which customers are likely to churn, businesses can implement effective strategies to retain those customers, improving customer lifetime value and reducing overall churn rate.

 In this project, we explore how MLP, a type of neural network, can be used to predict customer churn based on historical customer data.
 The model takes various customer features (such as usage patterns, contract type, and tenure) and predicts the probability that a customer will churn.

 ## ✨ Key Features